Stratified Lie systems: Theory and applications: Examples of foliated Lie systems

-Hence, $V_k$ is finite-dimensional and each $X_k$ is a Lie system for every particular $k\in \mathbb{R}^n$.
-Moreover, the vector fields in $V^{HJ}$ span an integrable regular distribution on $T^*\mathcal{Q}$, whose leaves are given by (\ref{leavesTsQ}).
-Summarising, (\ref{FLS1}) becomes a $\mathcal{F}^{HJ}$-foliated Lie system and $V^{HJ}$ becomes a Vessiot--Guldberg Lie algebra of the foliated Lie system.
+Hence, $V_k$ is finite-dimensional and $X^{HJ}_k$ is a Lie system for every $k\in \mathbb{R}^n$.
+Moreover, the vector fields in $V^{HJ}$ span an $n$-dimensional integrable regular distribution on $T^*\mathbb{R}^n$, whose leaves are given by (\ref{leavesTsQ}).
+Therefore, (\ref{FLS1}) becomes a foliated Lie system and $V^{HJ}$ is an associated Vessiot--Guldberg Lie algebra.

-It is remarkable that every $X_k$ is related to a Lie system with a smallest Lie algebra contained in $V^{HJ}$.
-Consequently, although the Lie systems $X_k$ can be different, they are all somehow related to a Lie system on $T^*\mathcal{Q}$ with a Vessiot--Guldberg Lie algebra $V^{HJ}$.
-This relation will be studied more in detail in forthcoming sections.
+Every $X^{HJ}_k$ is related to a Lie system whose smallest Lie algebra is contained in the Lie algebra spanned by the restriction to $\mathcal{F}^{HJ}_k$ of the elements of $V^{HJ}$.
+Consequently, although the Lie systems $X^{HJ}_k$ may be different for distinct values of $k$, they all are restrictions of a Lie system on $T^*\mathbb{R}^n$ with a Vessiot--Guldberg Lie algebra $V^{HJ}$.
+This relation will be studied more carefully in forthcoming sections.